 Example in FLO

-To get started, it is worth reviewing an example interactive activity built in the lesson tool held within the Collections.
-The digital safety awareness training as built for students in EDUC3618 (School of Education) to introduce them to common dangers of technologies.
+To get started, it is worth reviewing an example interactive activity built in the lesson tool.
+The digital safety awareness training as built for students in EDUC3618 to introduce them to common dangers of technologies.
 What features of this lesson do you like and would consider using?
 What ideas have you drawn from reviewing another lesson?
 How can you use this knowledge to plan your own lesson?

 The lesson tool is adaptable for presenting content and questions to students in an interactive way, similar to elearning authoring tools such as Adobe Captivate and Articulate Storyline, but without the steep learning curve or SCORM FLO integration problems.

 A lesson activity is used to direct students through content and sometimes questions in an interactive way.
 While the lesson tool layout looks like a slide-by-slide approach, the design is set to ensure easy navigation through the 'slides' of content and into relevant questions.
 It is a worthwhile exercise to first plan/map the 'slides' you will need and what content will be placed upon them.

 Whether you are starting from scratch or revising a current lesson (which could incorporate student feedback), these prompts may help:

 What principle/knowledge are you delivering – does the lesson item enable this?